stevebrownlee/vps-setup/README.md

 ## Using your account

-Terminate your SSH session as root with the `exit` command.
-Then you can try to create a new SSH session with your new account: `ssh {{ username }}@{{ ip }}`.
+1. Terminate your remote SSH session as root with the `exit` command.
+1. Now create a new SSH session with your new account: `ssh {{ username }}@{{ ip }}`.

+You are now logged into your DigitalOcean virtual machine on your user account.
+You're ready to start installing things.

 ## Base installs

 1. Run the command `sudo apt-get update`
 1. Install base packages `sudo apt-get install curl wget unzip git ufw redis-server nodejs npm`
 1. Create symlink for Node: `sudo ln -s /usr/bin/nodejs /usr/bin/node`
-1. Install useful NPM packages: `sudo npm install -g nave bower grunt-cli http-server express express-generator sails pm2`
+1. Install useful NPM packages: `sudo npm install -g nave bower grunt-cli http-server express express-generator pm2`

 ## Firewall